In 1933, during the Great Depression, vaudeville actress Ann Darrow (Naomi Watts

 ) is unemployed and hungry in New York City.
 When she steals an apple, filmmaker Carl Denham (Jack Black

 ) comes to her aid, producing a nickel that she "dropped" so she can pay the vendor.
-Carl is about to leave on a tramp steamer to finish his movie in Singapore, and he has been looking for an actress to replace the leading lady who has dropped out.
+Carl is about to leave on a tramp steamer to finish his latest movie in Singapore, and he has been looking for an actress to replace the leading lady who has dropped out.
 He convinces Darrow to take the part; she's persuaded when she learns that the script is being written by her favorite playwright, Jack Driscoll.
 As the ship prepares to sail -- a departure Carl has hurried along because his backers have already pulled the plug on his funding -- Driscoll (Adrien Brody

 Denham has a map of the mysterious Skull Island, and he pays the steamer captain, Englehorn (Thomas Kretschmann